yiyus/lma/README.md

 # LMA: Levenberg-Marquardt Algorithm

 The Levenberg-Marquardt algorithm is an iterative procedure widely used for solving non-linear least squares problems or for finding roots of non-linear systems of equations.
-This implementation is designed to be robust and offer maximum flexibility, but at the same time provides sensible defaults to facilitate its usage.
+This implementation is designed to be robust and offer maximum flexibility, but at the same time provide maximum convenience to the user.

 ## Introduction